Home

 switch does not work either.

-The current version, this one, takes the best features of the previous ones and adds refinements that allow loads >1kW to be controlled, with low off currents that do not cause the led lights to flash and uses a change over relay that supports remote control of two way hallway switches while maintaining manual override via the existing wall switches even if the circuit fails.
-This version also uses currently available BLE modules and programmers.
+This High Power version is only recommended if you need to control a hallway light, that has two switches OR you need to control more than 200W of Leds or 100W of incandescent lamps.
+This High Power version uses a change over relay that supports remote control of two way hallway switches while maintaining manual override via the existing wall switches even if the circuit fails.
+This version also uses currently available BLE modules and programmers. (but see notes below)

 For all the hype about Home Automation, current remote control lighting solutions require either:- rewiring to provide a supply power for the control or need continual battery replacement or they stop working when the existing light switch is turned off.
 This project avoids all those limitations.

-This project supersedes all these previous projects:- BLE Led Light Switch – 2023, Remote Controlled Light Switch – Retrofit – 2017 and Retrofit BLE Control to an Existing Load of 10W to >1000W – 2017 and uses currently available BLE modules and programmers and has a revised circuit that improves efficiency when the light is On and reduces the quiescent current when the light is Off.
+This project supersedes these previous projects:- Remote Controlled Light Switch – Retrofit – 2017 and Retrofit BLE Control to an Existing Load of 10W to >1000W – 2017 and uses currently available BLE modules and programmers and has a revised circuit that improves efficiency when the light is On and reduces the quiescent current when the light is Off.

 This solution is Mains Powered but DOES NOT require any extra wiring to be installed.
 Just install the BLE PCB inside the existing light switch using the existing two wires (the Active and the wire back to the light bulb).
 This solution is Mains Powered and does not to use batteries.
 A battery powered remote would need an accessible battery case for user replacement, so you could not just add the remote behind the existing light switch.
 Having a Mains Powered remote avoids these problems.